CtrlK

 Specificity

-Lists multiple specific concrete actions: installing/configuring i18n framework, replacing hard-coded strings, ensuring en-US/zh-CN coverage, mapping error codes to localized messages, validating key parity, pluralization, and formatting.
+Lists multiple concrete actions — 'installing/configuring the i18n framework, replacing hard-coded strings, ensuring en-US/zh-CN coverage, mapping error codes to localized messages, and validating key parity, pluralization, and formatting' — with comprehensive coverage of the i18n domain.

 Completeness